|(a) General Provisions.

 appropriate renewal fees;

 (B) ACE courses completed during the 60-day extension

 period apply only to the current renewal and may not be applied to

 any subsequent renewal of the license.

 (C) A person whose license was renewed with a 60-day

-(i) shall not perform appraisals in a federally related
+(i) will not perform appraisals in a federally related

-transaction (FRT) until verification is received by the board that
+transaction until verification is received by the Board that the ACE

 (ii) may continue to perform appraisals in non-federally